Iron deficiency

 The recommended dose is 30 mg twice daily, morning and evening, on an empty stomach.

-Treatment duration will depend on the severity of iron deficiency but generally at least 12-weeks treatment is required.
-The treatment should be continued as long as necessary to replenish the body iron stores according to blood tests.
+Treatment duration will depend on the severity of iron deficiency, but generally at least 12-weeks treatment is required.
+It is recommended the treatment is continued as long as necessary to replenish the body iron stores according to blood tests.

 Dosage considerations